mauritssilvis/challenges/java/basic_java_project_intellij/README.md

 With this part of the [Challenges > Java](..) project, I provide the code and settings for a basic Java project, set up using IntelliJ IDEA.

 Below, I give an [overview](#1-background) of the project's [code](#11-java) and [IntelliJ IDEA's configuration](#12-intellij-idea).
-I also detail some [issues](#2-issues-and-solutions) that can occur when setting up a Java project, and I provide possible solutions to these issues.

 ## 1. Background